istio/istio.io/content/docs/tasks/security/mtls-migration/index.md

     sleep.legacy to httpbin.foo: 200
     {{< /text >}}

-* Also verify that there are no authentication policy or destination rules (except mixer's) in the system:
+* Also verify that there are no authentication policies or destination rules (except mixer's) in the system:

     {{< text bash >}}
     $ kubectl get policies.authentication.istio.io --all-namespaces